INTEGRATION

 The sandbox environment is a controlled and simulated environment that allows clients to test and validate their integrations.
 Developers can use the sandbox to simulate various scenarios and test different functionalities of their applications.
 This includes testing data inputs, processing logic, error handling, and other critical integration aspects.

-The primary purpose of the sandbox is to mimic the production environment as closely as possible, enabling clients to identify and resolve any issues or bugs without affecting genuine users and data.
+The primary purpose of the sandbox is to test integration between Silverflow and the user’s systems enabling clients to identify and resolve any issues or bugs without affecting genuine users and data.

 The sandbox environment replicates the key components and configurations of the production environment.
 This includes APIs, service configurations, and other dependencies to closely mimic the real-world scenario in which the integration will operate.